Geometry & Trigonometry

 Arc length and sector area questions almost always yield to the same proportion: (central angle / 360°) = (arc length / circumference) = (sector area / total circle area).
 Write this proportion out explicitly, plug in two known values, and solve for the third.
 This single structure handles nearly every circle question on the test.

-Does the Digital SAT provide a geometry formula sheet?
+Does the test provide a geometry formula sheet?

 Yes.
 A reference sheet with the most important formulas—including areas of triangles, circles, rectangles, and trapezoids, as well as volumes of rectangular prisms, cylinders, spheres, cones, and pyramids, plus the 30-60-90 and 45-45-90 special triangle ratios—is accessible during the Math section.
 You should still aim to know the most common formulas from memory so you spend less time looking them up.

-Trigonometry has grown on the Digital SAT.
+Trigonometry has grown on the current test format.
 You should be comfortable with right-triangle trig (SOH-CAH-TOA), the complementary angle identity (sin θ = cos(90° − θ)), and using the unit circle for basic angles.
 The Law of Sines and Law of Cosines are not tested.
 Arc length, sector area, and radian-degree conversion are tested as part of the Circles subtopic.

 Will I see figures/diagrams, or are problems text-only?